thewizardplusplus/biohazard/docs/gameplay.md

 A player can **merge** this field **with the primary one**.
 This is possible only if there are no blue ones under green cells.
 Otherwise, no merge is available and conflicting cells are shown in **red**.

 When fields are merged (see also below) the current movable part is deleted, and a new one is created in the upper left corner **with the same number** of randomly located cells.

+## Functioning of the Primary Field

+This field remains static throughout the game except when it merges with the movable part.

+When the fields merge the cells of the movable part are added to the primary field and turn blue.

+After that, the rules of the game ["Life"](https://en.wikipedia.org/wiki/Conway's_Game_of_Life) are applied to this field.
+Wherein the field is considered open and bounded by empty unchangeable cells.
+The conversion is only done for one generation.